Prepare for your next education job interview by researching the school district, which is vital to ensure a successful meeting.

 Check out the school’s exam or test history.
 Find out where the school scores among the district and state schools.
 What is the ethos of the school?

 Look into any recent developments as if there have been any curriculum initiatives the school has developed recently.
-Review further tailored information about what to discover if you are interviewing with an international school to teach abroad.
+Review further tailored information about discovering if you are interviewing with an international school to teach abroad.

-Find out information about the school you are interviewing to be informed for the education job interview and to determine if the fit is right for you.
+Find out information about the school you are interviewing with to determine if the fit is right for you.
 The school is trying to determine if you would be a good fit for their school community, but you should also be trying to figure out if they would be a good fit for you.

 Of course, be prepared to answer the question: Why are you leaving your current teaching position?

-If you are already here, you might as well check out our career eBooks including:
+If you are already here, you might as well check out our career eBooks.